crnel179/Choisees/README.md

 A choice based app, leading to new outcome with each choice.

-# What I have Learned:
+# What I Have Learned:
 * "If" statements